Pricing for Trade Waste Permits is changing from July 2023

 Treatment Tier FAQs

-The new pricing structure enables Unitywater to continue safeguarding public health and the environment by delivering sustainable trade waste treatment services that keep our communities healthy, safe and ready for business now and into the future.
+The current pricing structure enables Unitywater to continue safeguarding public health and the environment by delivering sustainable trade waste treatment services that keep our communities healthy, safe and ready for business now and into the future.

 The new pricing structure aims to create an equitable set of fees where businesses that generate trade waste contribute to the actual costs of treating it, so that these costs are not shared across our entire customer base.